 Solutions from IMI for Improving Fleet Efficiency

-With over forty years of knowledge in the commercial trucking industry, IMI has developed solutions that maximize fleets’ cost-per-mile.
+With over forty years of knowledge in the commercial trucking industry, we have developed solutions that maximize fleets’ cost-per-mile.
 With solutions such as IMI FLEXX, to increase tire life and improve fuel economy, or IMI Sealants, to protect fleet wheel-ends from corrosion or expensive and dangerous tire blowouts, our team is ready to understand your challenges and bring value to your bottom line.
 To learn more about solutions that can help you keep your fleet efficiency improving, explore the IMI website or contact us today.